 Additional road safety upgrades to the Bass Highway at Latrobe have also been completed, including signage and pedestrian accessibility to the Moriarty Road roundabout, Bass Highway; improvement to driver visibility and sight lines by regrading and raising the road at the Gilbert Street (Mersey Main Road) junction with the Bass Highway; and channelised right turn facility on the Bass Highway into York Street junction and channelised right turn facility on the Bass Highway into the Wattle Hill Service station’s northern access.

 The project will reduce the likelihood of head-on crashes, reduce the severity of run off road crashes and provide a consistent road environment.
 The project will also improve capacity and reliability for transport operations.
 The project will aim to achieve a minimum 3 star AusRAP safety rating.

-The Australian Government is contributing up to $7.68 million and the Tasmanian Government up to $1.92 million.
+The Australian Government has contributed $7.2 million and the Tasmanian Government $1.8 million to this project.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional